martinolsson/freakshowlarp/contact.md

 Short description of Alessandro

-What Alessandro does in the LARP.
+What Alessandro does in the larp.

 ### Simon Brind

 ### Martin Olsson

-Martin is from Sweden, and started LARPing in the early 90s.
+Martin is from Sweden, and started larping in the early 90s.
 As an organiser he's been involved in some Swedish classics, such as Det Sista Kapitlet, Hamlet Inifrån, and Skyrmion.
 In the Freak Show he works with writing characters and other texts and is also responsible for the web site.